nais/nixerator/README.md

 - Run tests: `make test` (builds manifests via flake and diffs against `tests/golden/*.yaml`).
 - Update goldens: `make update-golden` (or `UPDATE_GOLDEN=1 tests/run.sh`).
 - Dev shell includes `kubeconform` and `yq` for local validation if you want to run it manually.
+ - `nix flake check` runs golden comparisons against `tests/golden`, but skips `kubeconform` to avoid network access.

 Notes on kubeconform
-- Flake checks use offline-friendly flags: `-strict -ignore-missing-schemas`.
-- For stricter validation with network access, run kubeconform manually in the dev shell or configure CI to allow schema fetching.
+- Kubeconform is not run in flake checks (no network in many environments).
+Use the dev shell to run it manually, or enable it in CI where network access is allowed.

 Use the library in another flake
 - Add input: `nixerator.url = "github:YOUR_ORG/nixerator"` (or a local path while iterating).